$S^1$-equivariant Rabinowitz-Floer homology: Construction of equivariant Rabinowitz--Floer homology

-For a generic choice of the family $J_{t,z}$, the spaces $\widehat \cM (c,c_-)$ are smooth manifolds.
-This can be proven either by working with generic families of invariant almost complex structures~$J_{t,z}$, see~\cite{FHS:95, BouOan10}, or by interpreting $\widehat \cM (c,c_-)$ as the $0$-set of a Fredholm section from an $M$-polyfold to an $M$-polyfold bundle, and by applying a generic perturbation in this set-up, \cite{CieFra09}.

-The real numbers $s \in \RR$ freely act by shift on each Floer gradient flow line in a gradient flow line with cascades in~$\widehat \cM (c_+,c_-)$.
-The space $\cM (c_+,c_-) \cong \coprod_{c \in C_+} \cM (c,c_-)$ obtained by moding out these $\RR$-actions is compact.
+The real numbers $s \in \RR$ freely act by shift on each Floer gradient flow line in a gradient flow line with cascades in~$\widehat \cM (c^+,c^-)$.
+The space $\cM (c^+,c^-) \cong \coprod_{c \in C^+} \cM (c,c^-)$ obtained by modding out these $\RR$-actions is compact.
 The main point in the proof is, again, a uniform $L^\infty$-bound on the $\eta$-component of the solutions of~\eqref{e:Floertra.S1} with given boundary conditions.
-Such a bound is obtained exactly as in~\cite[Corollary~3.3]{CieFra09}.
+Such a bound is obtained exactly as in~\cite[Corollary~3.3]{CieFra09}, thanks to~\eqref{e:boundAMz}.

 Now the boundary operator on $\FC (\cA^{F,N;\TT},h_N)$ is defined by